MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 ### Network adapters
 The ATA Lightweight Gateway monitors the local traffic on all of the domain controller's network adapters. <br>
 After deployment, you can use the ATA Console if you ever want to modify which network adapters are monitored.

+The Lightweight Gateway is not supported on domain controllers running Windows 2008 R2 with Broadcom Network Adapter Teaming enabled.

 ### Ports
 The following table lists the minimum ports that the ATA Lightweight Gateway requires: